friedger/info_tokens/docs/how_to_buy/mazraa.md

 # Buy from Mazraa farm

-[Mazraa](https://mazraa.io) is one of the first farmers on the ThreeFold grid.
-It is possible to buy ThreeFold tokens from Mazraa farm by
+[Mazraa](https://mazraa.io) is one of the first farmers on the ThreeFold Grid.
+It is possible to buy ThreeFold Tokens from Mazraa farm by
 * Wire transfer
 * Credit card